Replicability is Asymptotically Free in Multi-armed Bandits: Simulation

 \section{Simulation}

 We compared our REC (Algorithm \ref{alg_retc}) and RSE (Algorithm \ref{alg_rse}) with RASMAB (Algorithm 2 of \cite{esfandiari2023replicable}, ``Replicable Algorithm for Stochastic Multi-Armed Bandits'').\footnote{ We did not include Algorithm 1 of \cite{esfandiari2023replicable} because its regret bound is always inferior to RASMAB.} Two models of $K$-armed Gaussian bandit problems were considered.
 To ensure fair comparison, as \Existing relies on the Hoeffding inequality, we standardized the variance of the arms at $0.5$.
 The results were averaged over $\numrun$ runs.
-We optimize the amount of exploration in REC and RSE, and \Existing for $\hat{\rho} = 0.3$ by using a grid search.\footnote{In particular, we deflated RHS of each decision variables in REC and RSE for $C$ times.
-We deflated $\beta$ of \Existing for $C$ times, where $C$ of each algorithm is optimized.} Here, the empirical nonreplication probability $\hat{\rho}$ is obtained by bootstrapping.
+We optimize the amount of exploration in REC and RSE, and \Existing for $\hat{\rho} = 0.3$ by using a grid search.\footnote{In particular, we multiplied RHS of each decision variable in REC for $C$ times.
+We multiplied RHS of each commitment and individual elimination decision variable in RSE for $C$, $C_2$ times.
+We divided $\beta$ of \Existing by $C$ times.
+The values $C, C_2$ of each algorithm were optimized.
+To make the algorithm comparable, we did not discard sample of previous phases in RASMAB.} Here, the empirical nonreplication probability $\hat{\rho}$ is obtained by bootstrapping.
 Namely, assume that the algorithm results in $S$ different sequences of draws, where the corresponding number of occurrences for each sequence are $N_{(1)},N_{(2)},N_{(3)},\dots,N_{(S)}$.
 By definition, $\sum_s N_{(s)} = \numrun$.
 Then, $\hat{\rho} := 1 - \sum_s (N_{(s)}/\numrun)^2$.

 We set the mean parameters as follows: $\bmu = (0.7, 0.3, 0.3, 0.3, 0.3, 0.3, 0.3, 0.3, 0.3, 0.3)$ for Model 1 and $\bmu = (0.9, 0.8, 0.3)$ for Model 2.
 The amount of regret is depicted in Figure \ref{fig:regret_optimized_small}.
 A lower regret signifies superior performance.
 Being a nonreplicable algorithm, UCB1 naturally outperforms all other replicable algorithms for both cases.